-We moved all our Example Workflows to the KNIME Example Server: https://www.knime.org/example-workflows.
-In the category 099_Community/ you will find example applications & tutorials for all our integrations including information about the content of the workflow and how to get the workflow running.
+You can browse the KNIME Image Processing-related example workflows on KNIME Hub.
+There, you will find example applications and tutorials including information about the content of the workflow and how to get the workflow running.

 Used and integrated libraries

-If you have suggestions, problems, etc. don't hesitate to write in the our forum or contact us!
-We are glad to help you.
+If you have suggestions, challenges, etc. please post in the Image Processing category in our forum!
+We are glad to help you there.